This vegan whipped cream recipe is easier than you think! All you do is add three simple ingredients and whip until stiff peaks form. It's the best!

 I use this dairy free whipped cream with so many of my desserts.
 It a staple in my vegan dessert lasagna recipe and my vegan trifle, but also goes perfect with vegan peach cobbler or vegan strawberry shortcake!

 Unlike its dairy counterpart, coconut milk cannot simply be poured into a bowl and whipped.
 In order to get the fluffy and airy texture with those perfect peaks you need to separate the fat.
 When you chill a can of full fat coconut milk in the refrigerator, a thick layer forms on the top called coconut cream.
 This thick cream is scooped out without the liquid on the bottom.
 Once that's done you can whip coconut cream!

-Making whipped cream at home isn’t as hard as you’d think.
-Traditionally, a heavy cream is used, so to make it without dairy, you just need to alter the cream!
+Making whipped cream at home isn't as hard as you'd think.
+Traditionally, a heavy cream is used, so to make whipped cream vegan, you just need to alter the cream!
 Here are the main ingredients:

 Using coconut milk allows you to get the perfect whipped topping but dairy free.
 My favorite brand is That Kitchen because it is consistently creamy.
 But there are others that work too.

 The process for making vegan whip cream is pretty much the same for making the dairy kind, here's what you do:

 - Measure the coconut cream and other ingredients into a bowl.

 There is a method to getting this vegan whipped cream recipe to come out perfect, and that starts with separating the coconut cream from the watery part.